 Our broad based initiatives support the creation of bi-national links between academia, government, the business community and civil society organisations by funding research and hosting seminars.
 Our internship and fellowship programmes provide opportunities for individuals to gain first-hand experience in India or Canada.
 In addition, our Library programme provides valuable resources to students and faculty at our Member Institutions.

 The Shastri Indo-Canadian Institute became bi-national in 2005.
 It has the honour of being the only Institution which has One Hundred Fifteen (115) premier academic Institutions as its members in India (including IITs, IIMs, NITs, Law schools, Central and State Universities) and Thirty Eight (38) universities in Canada (including McGill, Queen’s and York Universities).
 The Institute’s scope has expanded as well to include law, management, arts, information science, environment, science and technology including biotechnology along with humanities and social sciences.

 The Shastri Institute is funded by and partners closely with government bodies both in India and Canada.

-The aim is to further the bi-national ethos through different programmes facilitating scholarly research and exchanges between the Indian and Canadian Universities, Cultural organisations, Government Bodies and United Nations Millennium Development Goals.
+The aim is to further the bi-national ethos through different programmes facilitating scholarly research and exchanges between the Indian and Canadian Universities, Cultural organisations, Government Bodies and United Nations Sustainable Development Goals.